Virgil Ross: Cartooning and animation

 He was known as being self-effacing.
 In an interview with John Province in 1989, he is quoted as saying "I always had an eye for movement, and I think this kept me in the business a lot longer than a lot of guys, despite the fact that I really wasn't very good at drawing.
 When I started out in animation, you didn't have to be a good artist.
 I just had a little natural talent, and it's mostly just timing anyway."

 Personal life and death

-He married Frances Ewing in 1940 and he has a daughter.
-They were married until Ross' death.
-Ross died at the age of 88 on May 15, 1996 in Los Angeles, California, United States.
+He married Frances Ewing in 1940 and they had a daughter.
+They were married until Ross' death at the age of 88 on May 15, 1996, in Los Angeles, California, United States.